 - Network and socialize with students, staff, faculty and administrators

 - Build experience for your resume.

 - Build social skills by interacting with people from different cultures and backgrounds.

 - Develop leadership skills by learning to take responsibility and manage challenges.

 - Make friends and have fun!

-If you would like to be involved, please join us for a meeting on Wednesday’s at noon or contact us:
+If you would like to be involved, please join us for a meeting on Wednesday’s at noon every other week or contact us:

 Eden Prairie Campus – firstname.lastname@example.org